Best Ecommerce Platforms for Small Businesses

 Since our last update...

-Between June and August of this year, Shopify expanded its AI image editing tool, so it can now be used on not just images in the online store editor, but also images in the email marketing editor.
+Between June and August 2024, Shopify expanded its AI image editing tool, so it can now be used on not just images in the online store editor, but also images in the email marketing editor.

 Magic, Shopify’s AI assistant, is now also capable of automatically listing attributes for new products, such as color and size, speeding up the process of launching new products.